Ghadar Mutiny: February 1915

 However, the Punjab CID successfully infiltrated the conspiracy at the last moment through Kirpal Singh: a cousin of the trooper Balwant Singh (23rd Cavalry), US-returned Kirpal, a spy, visited Rash Behari's Lahore headquarters near the Mochi Gate, where over a dozen leaders including Pingle met on 15 February 1915.
 Kirpal informed the police.
 Sensing that their plans had been compromised, the D-day was brought forward to 19 February, but even these plans found their way to the Punjab CID.
 Plans for revolt by the 130th Baluchi Regiment at Rangoon on 21 February were thwarted.
 On 15 February, the 5th Light Infantry stationed at Singapore was among the few units to actually rebel.
 About half of the eight hundred and fifty troops comprising the regiment mutinied on the afternoon of the 15th, along with nearly a hundred men of the Malay States Guides.
 This mutiny lasted almost seven days, and resulted in the deaths of forty-seven British soldiers and local civilians.
 The mutineers also released the interned crew of the SMS Emden.
 The mutiny was only put down after French, Russian and Japanese ships arrived with reinforcements.
 Of nearly two hundred tried at Singapore, forty-seven were shot in a public execution,.
 Most of the rest were deported for life or given jail terms ranging between seven and twenty years.
 Some historians, including Hew Strachan, argue that although Ghadar agents operated within the Singapore unit, the mutiny was isolated and not linked to the conspiracy.
 Others deem this as instigated by the Silk Letter Movement which became intricately related to the Ghadarite conspiracy.
 Plans for revolt in the 26th Punjab, 7th Rajput, 24th Jat Artillery and other regiments did not go beyond the conspiracy stage.
 Planned mutinies in Firozpur, Lahore, and Agra were also suppressed and many key leaders of the conspiracy were arrested, although some managed to escape or evade arrest.
 A last-ditch attempt was made by Kartar Singh and Pingle to trigger a mutiny in the 12th Cavalry regiment at Meerut.
-Kartar Singh escaped from Lahore, but was arrested in Benares, and V. G. Pingle was apprehended from the lines of the 12th Cavalry at Meerut, in the night of 23 March 1915.
+Kartar Singh Sarabha escaped from Lahore, but was arrested in Benares, and V. G. Pingle was apprehended from the lines of the 12th Cavalry at Meerut, in the night of 23 March 1915.
 He carried "ten bombs of the pattern used in the attempt to assassinate Lord Hardinge in Delhi," according to Bombay police report.
 It is said that it was enough to blow up an entire regiment.
 Mass arrests followed as the Ghadarites were rounded up in Punjab and the Central Provinces.
 Rash Behari Bose escaped from Lahore and in May 1915 fled to Japan.
 Other leaders, including Giani Pritam Singh, Swami Satyananda Puri and others fled to Thailand or other sympathetic nations.